patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 <p>
 Unfortunately, a small partition size often leads to a large number of small shuffle files.
-As an illustration, we performed a simple experiment where we measured the size distribution of Spark shuffle (and broadcast) files of individual tasks when executing (a) PageRank on the Twitter graph; (b) SQL queries on a TPC-DS dataset; and (c) Cocoa machine learning on a sparse matrix dataset.
+As an illustration, we performed a simple experiment where we measured the size distribution of Spark shuffle (and broadcast) files of individual tasks when executing (a) PageRank on the Twitter graph, and (b) SQL queries on a TPC-DS dataset.
 As shown in the figure below, the range of shuffle data is large, ranging from a few bytes (for machine learning) to a few GBs (for TPC-DS) per compute task.
 </p>
 </div>